barchart/cmdty-pricing-network/docs/content/SCB.md

 * [File delivery](https://www.barchart.com/cmdty/contact) over FTP/SFTP

 ### What is the frequency of the data?
-The SCB is updated every weekday at 15:00 pm CST.
+The SCB data is updated every weekday at 15:00 pm CST.

 ### What time the latest data is made available?
 The data is updated every weekday 15:00 pm CST.